 VEGOILS-Palm rises after worst week since 1986

-JAKARTA, March 21 (Reuters) - Malaysian palm oil futures rose on Monday after posting their biggest weekly drop since 1986, as stronger crude oil and rival Chicago Board of Trade soyoil lifted the appeal of the tropical oil.
+JAKARTA, March 21 (Reuters) - Malaysian palm oil futures rose on Monday as markets attempted a modest recovery from their worst week since 1986, with stronger crude oil and Chicago soyoil outweighing pressure from weak export demand.

-The benchmark palm oil contract FCPOc3 for June delivery on the Bursa Malaysia Derivatives Exchange gained 3.57% to 5,830 ringgit ($1,388.92) a tonne in early trade.
+The benchmark palm oil contract FCPOc3 for June delivery on the Bursa Malaysia Derivatives Exchange rose 3.46% to 5,824 ringgit ($1,386.01) a tonne by the midday break.

+"Palm is tracking external markets as it is recovering.
+But the upside may be capped by weak exports for March 1-20," a Kuala Lumpur-based trader said.

+Exports of Malaysian palm oil products for March 1-20 seen down more than 8% from Feb.
+1-20, according to cargo surveyor Intertek Testing Services and independent inspection company Amspec Agri.

 Palm fell 16% last week, snapping a three-week rally and erasing most of the war risk premium accrued after Russia invaded Ukraine late last month.